sandhiyasukumaran/imdbMoviesDSAI/README.md

 - Sections/ Texts that are highlighted are additional/ extra materials that we learnt outside of our course.

 ## Motivation
+- Give directors a better estimation on how to maximize the success rate of their movie

 ## Content Section
 - Introduction